 - Government payments, such as tax payments and refunds, Social Security payments, and stimulus payments.

-- Investment dividend and interest payments.
+- Investment dividend and interest payments, including monthly payments.

 What are potential advantages of ACH?